Justify-social/my-project/IMPLEMENTATION_TRACKING.md

    - Integrate the payload sanitization utility for consistent data handling

 3. **Modified campaigns API** to:
-   - Use a separate validation schema for drafts
+   - Use a separate validation schema for drafts (`draftInfluencerSchema` for influencer fields)
    - Implement more flexible contact field handling
    - Ensure proper type handling for JSON fields
+   - Add additional validation logic in the handler to handle draft vs. complete submissions differently

 ### 4. Testing Strategy